mjabali/astolfo/README.md

    ```

 ## Start the Testing Framework
-1. Simply make a HTTP POST call to the http://hostname:port/start to start the testing framework.
+1. Simply make a HTTP POST call to http://hostname:port/start to start the testing framework.

 That's it!
 The tests should be performed automatically for you.